Tips on dethatching your lawn

 Thatch is visible between the grass leaves and the surface of the soil.
 If your lawn is affected by the presence of thatch, you’ll notice that it will feel soft and spongy to walk on, and is difficult to pull a rake through.

 Dethatching your lawn

 To dethatch a lawn you’ll need a spring-tined rake.
 Simply pull the rake backwards and forwards through the grass, firmly yet carefully, removing all of the dead plant material from the lawn.
-It will take some time to go over the surface of the lawn, and the lawn may look patchy afterwards, however it will regenerate quickly now that air and light can reach the surface of the lawn.
+It will take some time to go over the surface of the lawn, and the lawn may look patchy afterwards, however it will soon regenerate now that air and light can reach the surface of the lawn.

-Tip: Place the removed material on the compost heap to take advantage of its excellent nutritional benefits.
+Place the removed material on the compost heap to take advantage of its excellent nutritional benefits.